conservationtechlab/camml/README.md

 to reload your settings.

-To deactivate the conda environment:
+When you want to deactivate the conda environment:

     conda deactivate